- Future Students

 Spokane, WA 99202-1675

-EWU DPT Supplemental Application is our Graduate Studies Application
+EWU DPT Supplemental Application is our Graduate Studies Application and will be available July 1, 1017. the fees for the application are subject to change without notice.

 To prepare for essay questions on our Supplemental Application please visit the Professionalism webpage